Brčko District

 Brčko District (Brčko distrikt), officially the Brčko District of Bosnia and Herzegovina (Brčko distrikt Bosne i Hercegovine), is a self-governing administrative unit in north-eastern Bosnia and Herzegovina.

-Officially a condominium of the Federation of Bosnia and Herzegovina and Republika Srpska, it was formed in 1999 to reflect the multi-ethnic nature of Brčko and the surrounding areas and their special status within the newly independent Bosnia.
+Officially a condominium of the Federation of Bosnia and Herzegovina and Republika Srpska, it was formed in 1999 to reflect the multi-ethnic nature of Brčko and the surrounding areas and their special status within the newly independent Bosnia and Herzegovina.
 In reality, it functions as a local self-government area, much like the other municipalities in the country.
 The seat of the district is the city of Brčko.

 History

 The Brčko District was established after an arbitration process undertaken by the High Representative for Bosnia and Herzegovina.
 According to the Dayton Peace Accords, however, the process could only arbitrate the disputed portion of the Inter-Entity Boundary Line (IEBL).
 The Brčko District was formed of the entire territory of the former Brčko municipality, of which 48% (including Brčko city) was in the newly formed Republika Srpska, while 52% was in the old Federation of Bosnia and Herzegovina.
-Since the end of the Bosnian War, the European Union (EU) has maintained a diplomatic peace-keeping presence in the area.

 Brčko was the only element in the Dayton Peace Agreement that was not finalized at the time.
-The arbitration agreement was later finalized in March 1999, resulting in a "district" that was to be administrated by an American Principal Deputy High Representative, who is also ex officio the Brčko International Supervisor.
+The arbitration agreement was later finalized in March 1999, resulting in a "district" that was to be administrated by an American Brčko International Supervisor.
+Since 2006, Principal Deputy High Representative has taken over the Brcko supervisor role.

+In the 1990s, the Arizona Market was created at the intersection of the IFOR north-south "Arizona" road and the east–west Posavina Corridor roads, bordering today's district, and became a commercial success.